 Incoterms® 2020 - What You Need To Know

-Next, it's about efficiency.
-Logistics costs equate to approximately 5 to 10 percent of company revenues – a significant component affecting your bottom line.
-Ensuring proper control over the execution and management of cost and other factors (ex. optimal shipping route) is essential to your success.
+Logistics costs represent a significant cost component affecting your bottom line.
+Ensuring proper control over the execution and management of costs and other factors, such as optimal shipping routes, is essential to your success.

-- “Explanatory Notes for Users” per each Incoterm® is a simpler replacement for “Guidance Notes”
+- The "Explanatory Notes for Users" section in Incoterms® 2020 is a simpler replacement of last edition’s "Guidance Notes".

 Delmar Experts consult with businesses of all sizes, ensuring optimum results within their supply chain.
-Fill out the form below to talk to an Expert.
+Please click the Contact Us button below to fill out a form and talk to a Delmar Expert.

 This page is for information purposes only.
 For the most up-to-date information regarding Incoterms®, please consult the International Chamber of Commerce (ICC) website.
 Delmar International Inc. is not responsible for any Incoterms® related transactions between buyers and sellers.